-Graduates will be suitable for roles that have prospects of a management career pathway (as identified by ANZSCO as Level 1 skilled employment roles).
+Graduates will be suitable in roles, which have prospects of a management career pathway (as identified by ANZSCO as Level 1 skilled employment roles).
 Graduates can launch their careers in a variety of fields including business analysts, IT managers, process and service managers, consultants, and IT security specialists.

-This programme may provide pathways for further academic study at an advanced level leading to a Master's degree.
-Graduates from this programme may be required to pursue additional study and/or research for provisional or direct entry into a university Master's/doctoral programme.
+This programme may provide pathways for further academic study at an advanced level leading to a doctoral degree (which can include a PhD, DBA or other similar doctoral qualification).
+Graduates from this programme may be required to pursue additional study and/or research for provisional or direct entry into a university doctoral programme.